BUPTAntiRiver/vaults/default/BUPT/DBMS/Database System Crash Course.md

 Any record can be placed anywhere in the file where there is space for the record:
 - There is **no ordering** of records
 - Records usually do not move once allocated
-- There is **a single file for a relation**
+- There is **one single file for a relation**

 We use a free-space map, it is an array with 1 entry per-block, each entry records fraction of block that is free.
 We can extend it into second level free-space map to control more blocks.

 ### Sequential
 Records are logically ordered by **search keys**.
-So the records are stored physically in search key order but may not be exactly the same due to deletion and insertion, but as close as possible.
+So the records are stored physically in search key order but may not be exactly the same due to deletion and insertion, we try to make it as close as possible.
 The records are chained by pointers, so its actually a link list, but has approximate ordered.
 Pointers enabled records to be stored in non-contiguous space and to be **reordered from time to time** to maintain sequential order.
 ### Clustering
-Better for search and IO with tables has relationship with each other, but worse for single table operations, due to overhead with other tables.
+Better for search and IO with tables has relationship with each other, but worse for single table operations, due to overheads on other tables.
 ### Hashing
 The file records are stored in *buckets*, the bucket is the address of the record.
 We have a hash function **on some attributes** (search key), determines the addresses of the records.
 ## Data Dictionary Storage